amylee-codes/amylee-codes/README.md

 - 👋 Hi, I’m Amy Lee.
-- 👀 I’m interested in sorts of coding.
+- 👀 I’m interested in all sorts coding.
 - 🌱 I’m currently learning Rust and React
 - 💞️ I’m looking to collaborate on nothing.
 - 📫 How to reach me: Just here at GH.